anhdhbn/Human-Fall/README.md

 #### Install on Linux

-First, make sure you have install python and opencv environment(p.s. if you do not have GPU support, change the first line and second line of Makefile to 0)
+First, make sure you have install python and opencv environment(p.s. if you do not have GPU support, change the first line and second line of Makefile  value from 1 to 0)

 Then, install this module :